Parsl/parsl/docs/userguide/workflow.rst

 Parallel workflows
 ------------------

 Parallel execution occurs automatically in Parsl, respecting dependencies among app executions.
 In the following example, three instances of the `wait_sleep_double` app are created.
-The first two execute concurrently, as they have no dependencies; the third must wait until the first two apps complete and thus  `doubled_x` and `doubled_y` future have values.
+The first two execute concurrently, as they have no dependencies; the third must wait until the first two complete and thus the `doubled_x` and `doubled_y` futures have values.
 Note that this sequencing occurs even though `wait_sleep_double` does not in fact use its second and third arguments.

 .. code-block:: python